 The more relevant your message is to individual subscribers, the more likely they are to engage.
 Use your marketing automation platform to gather data on leads, like their demographics and known attributes, so you can segment your audience into dynamic lists and create valuable content that speaks to their individual needs.
-With features like personas, dynamic content, and A/B testing, you have everything you need to create hyper-personalized messaging for each segment of your audience.
+With features like personas, dynamic content, and A/B testing, you have everything you need to for each segment of your audience.

 2. Send behavioral-based emails